 And though the sign outside the church building is in Chinese and English, Fan emphasizes that all are welcome.

 “It’s not just a Chinese church,” Fan adds.
-“I believe that God called me for a multicultural, multiethnic, and multilingual ministry. … My hope is to have this church grow healthy and strong and be multicultural—that everyone will learn to love one another, not only across families but across cultures as well, that different ethnicities can mingle in this church and learn to love one another, learn to be understanding, and together grow in God’s truth.
+“I believe that God called me and this team for a multicultural, multiethnic, and multilingual ministry. … Our hope is to have this church grow healthy and strong and be multicultural—that everyone will learn to love one another, not only across families but across cultures as well, that different ethnicities can mingle in this church and learn to love one another, learn to be understanding, and together grow in God’s truth.

 “I know that eventually God will lead, because throughout my journey, I see how God is leading—with my inner pull, the opportunities coming up, and people’s needs arising,” she says.
 “I am confident that God will lead, and he knows what he’s doing.”